frederic-perez/AmE-dictionary/data/idioms.md

 __Get outta here!__
 __get over it__ To move on and accept things the way they are; to stop being concerned by or with something that is in the past or can’t be changed.
 Often used as an imperative. _Look, I’m going to marry him whether you want me to or not.
 Get over it!_
 __get over someone or something__ _They’re getting over their heads._
+__get someone’s dander up__ To make someone get angry. _ Now, don’t get your dander up.
+Calm down._ _The customer’s disrespectful attitude got the waitstaff’s dander up._
 __get someone’s goat__ (It’s believed that the phrase comes from actual goats and their effect on race horses.
 Goats are thought to calm down anxious or energy-filled thoroughbreds, so owners would put a goat in the horse’s stall for the night before the race.
 Stealing that goat out of the pen would thus upset the horse and make it perform poorly on the big day.)
+__get taken to task (by someone)__ To be scolded, rebuked, reprimanded, or criticized (by someone). _I got taken to task by the headmaster for disrupting class again._
 __get the axe__ To lose your job.
 __get the better of (someone or something)__ To gain superiority, mastery, or an advantage over someone or something; to get control over someone or something. _I knew I shouldn’t be meddling in other people’s business, but my curiosity got the better of me._
 __get the drift of something__ To understand the general idea of something. _I knew enough German to get the drift of this article.
 I don’t get the drift of what you’re trying to tell me._